vinodkd/guts/book/01_size.md

 ### Outline

-current notions of code size - the statement - its size - principle for counting larger bits of code - thus size of a seq - then selection - then iteration - then routine - examples -  - then tree of routines - then graph of routines -  - therefore functions - then procs - then apps -  - examples -  - concept of base - counting size of a multi-language app - example/comparison of some such apps
+current notions of code size - the statement - its size - principle for counting larger bits of code - thus size of a seq - then selection - then iteration - then routine - examples -  then tree of routines - then graph of routines -  therefore functions - then procs - then apps -  examples -  concept of base - counting size of a multi-language app - example/comparison of some such apps

 Current notions of code size
 ----------------------------
+TODO: This section is overly myopic in its coverage of existing systems of software metrics.
+Fix that

 **Source lines of code(SLOC)** is currently the most popular way of measuring the size of code.
 The pros/cons of using such a unit of measure are:

 Pros: